JoshMarino/gazebo_and_ros_control/README.md

   </transmission>
    ```
 *2) Step two:*
 Now that we have an added transmission_interface for the extra joint, we need to define a new controller.
-Remember that controllers are specified in the .yaml file:
+Remember that controllers are defined in the .yaml file:
 ```
  joint3_position_controller:
     type: position_controllers/JointPositionController